flaxsh/cub_updated_descriptions/README.md

  author = {Scott Reed and Zeynep Akata and Bernt Schiele and Honglak Lee}, }
 ```
+(and give a small nod to me)

 Following steps were performed:
 1. Fixed encoding issues that were present in some descriptions
 2. Normalize the text by expanding contractions and separating punctuation with spaces.
 3. Apply substitutions (1111 unique) to replace each misspelled word with the correct one.
 4. Apply some manual changes where errors were not resolveable by replacing one word with another (see ```apply_manual_processing.py```)
-5. Replace "superciliary/ies" with "eyebrow(s)" as the former is not part of gloVe
+5. Replace "superciliary/ies" with "eyebrow(s)" as the former is not part of gloVe (if you'd rather keep it or replace even more words that are specific to bird anatomy, adapt the corresponding section in ```apply_manual_processing.py``` and run that step again)

 The resulting descriptions are stored in the ```no_oov_decsriptions.json``` with the other files from that directory being the intermediate results of each fo the processing steps.
 All files have the structure: ```{image_id -> [list of the ten descriptions for that image id]}```